NOAA-EMC/UPP/docs/AddNewVariable.rst

              <scale>4.0</scale>
            </param>

       ii.
-Generate your_user_defined_flat file (e.g. postxconfig-NT-fv3lam.txt for FV3LAM application) by
+Generate your_user_defined_flat file (e.g., ``postxconfig-NT-fv3lam.txt`` for the FV3LAM application) by
           executing:

           ::

            >> /usr/bin/perl PostXMLPreprocessor.pl your_user_defined_xml post_avblflds.xml your_user_defined_flat

-          This flat file (instead of the xml file) is read in by UPP as it was much faster to read a text file than an xml file.
+          This flat file (instead of the XML file) is read in by the UPP as it was much faster to read a text file than an XML file.

-2. Allocate and initialize the new variable in ALLOCATE_ALL.f This file is the instantiation or allocation of the variable.
-Note that the variables are defined based on the parallel processing capability of UPP - use an example from the file.
+2. Allocate and initialize the new variable in ``ALLOCATE_ALL.f`` This file is the instantiation or allocation of the variable.
+Note that the variables are defined based on the parallel processing capability of UPP.
+Use an example from the file.

    User Procedure
-    - Allocate in VRBLS2D GFS section as:
+    - Allocate in ``VRBLS2D`` GFS section as:

     ::